muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)
+### (m18)
+- Improved: GremlinEx will attempt to derive the axis usage name (X, Y, Z, RX, RY, RZ, SL1, SL2) as reported by DirectInput.
+While many device report as expected, some do not report necessarily report a usage via DirectInput, in which case the derived name of the axis will be its axis sequence number (1 to 8).
+Names are informational only.
+GremlinEx will always use the hardware input IDs for mapping.
+- Improved: GremlinEx considers axis names when a VJOY definition has skipped axes
+- API: VJOYSelector is now based on data instead of naming conventions

 ### (m17)
 - Fix: action icon not always updating when adding, changing or removing an action/container.
 - Fix: usage icons on map to vjoy button grid update on profile load